How To Train An American Bully To Stop Biting (Explained!)

 Some popular types of chewing toys for dogs include:

 - Kongs: Kongs are one of the most popular types of chewing toys for dogs.
-They’re durable, bouncy, and come in a variety of sizes to accommodate all different kinds of dogs.
+They’re durable, and bouncy, and come in a variety of sizes to accommodate all different kinds of dogs.
 You can also stuff Kongs with treats or food to keep your dog entertained and engaged.

 - Nylabones: Nylabones are another popular type of chewing toy for dogs.
 They’re made from durable nylon, and they come in a variety of flavors that your dog is sure to love.
 Nylabones also help promote healthy teeth and gums by massaging the gums and scraping away plaque and tartar.